dvreeze/ocp-java-17-learning/doc/chapter09-collections-and-generics.md

 public record Crate<T>(T contents) { }

-// Using Crate, for a specific type (Elephant) being used for type parameter T
+// Using Crate, for a specific type (Elephant) filled in for type parameter T

 public record Elephant(String name) { }